Miever1/news-manager/README.md

 # News Manager Project

-This is our first project based on Angular, called **News Manager Project**.
+This is my first project based on Angular, called **News Manager Project**.
 The goal of this project is to develop a newspaper web application with common functionalities needed to publish and manage a newspaper site.

 ## Features